Online · Small Groups · Oxford, Cambridge & Imperial

 What is the ESAT?

-The Engineering and Science Admissions Test (ESAT) is required for all Cambridge University applications to Physics, Physics & Philosophy, and Engineering.
+The Engineering and Science Admissions Test (ESAT) is required for applications to Physics, Physics & Philosophy, and Engineering courses at Oxford University, Cambridge University, and Imperial College London.
 It is a competitive, paper-based test taken in October of Year 13, and performance in it carries significant weight in the admissions decision.

 Required modules for your course